Productivity8 min read· April 22, 2026

 - Be helpful and professional

-- If unsure, say 'Let me find that for you' (don't make up info)
+- If unsure, say "Let me find that for you" (never guess)

-- End with 'Is there anything else I can help with?'
+- End every reply with "Is there anything else I can help with?"

 """,